Tharunaditya/watch-dog/README.md

 ## Contribution

-If you want to contribute to this project, please refer to the [contribution guidelines](CONTRIBUTING.md) for rules and guidelines.
+If you want to contribute to this project, please refer to the [contribution guidelines](https://github.com/Tharunaditya/watch-dog/blob/main/CONTRIBUTING.md) for rules and guidelines.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](https://github.com/Tharunaditya/watch-dog/blob/main/LICENSE) file for details.
 ```